Florida judge rejects bail hike for Trayvon Martin's killer

 Nothing that prosecutors or O'Mara have said publicly about the case had "startled the court or shocked the court" so far, Lester said.

-Zimmerman has pleaded not guilty and says he killed Martin in self defense.
-But the Martin shooting triggered civil rights protests, and a national debate over guns, self-defense laws, and race relations in America, because police initially failed to arrest Zimmerman or charge his with any crime.
+Zimmerman has pleaded not guilty and says he killed Martin in self defence.
+But the Martin shooting triggered civil rights protests, and a national debate over guns, self-defence laws, and race relations in America, because police initially failed to arrest Zimmerman or charge his with any crime.

-(This story has been corrected to change the dateline from MIAMI to SANFORD, Fla.)

 (Editing By Tom Brown; Editing by Vicki Allen)

-Note: (This story was corrected to fix dateline from Miami to Sanford, Fla)